 Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
 Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 - 5 unwaxed lemons if you can’t get unwaxed then just get ‘normal’ lemons and scrub really well in hot soapy water to remove the preservative wax and then dry well

-- Using a 1/2 litre/1 lb kilner jar start layering up the lemon slices and adding in the salt and spices as you go.
+- Using a 1/2 litre/1 lb kilner jar (or smaller jars that just fit the lemon slices) start layering up the lemon slices and adding in the salt and spices as you go.